Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

             define);
 ```

 Again, don’t be scared.
 It is just an IIFE.
 When the IIFE is called, its argument is evaluated.
-The argument evaluation detects the environment (the module variable and exports variable of CommonJS/Node.js, as well as the define function of AMD/RequireJS).
-If the environment is CommonJS/Node.js, the anonymous function’s argument is a manually created define function.
-If the environment is AMD/RequireJS, the anonymous function’s argument is just AMD’s define function.
-So when the anonymous function is executed, it is guaranteed to have a working define function.
-In side the anonymous function, it simply calls the define function to define the module.
+The argument evaluation detects the environment (the module variable and `exports` variable of CommonJS/Node.js, as well as the `define` function of AMD/RequireJS).
+If the environment is CommonJS/Node.js, the anonymous function’s argument is a manually created `define` function.
+If the environment is AMD/RequireJS, the anonymous function’s argument is just AMD’s `define` function.
+So when the anonymous function is executed, it is guaranteed to have a working `define` function.
+Inside the anonymous function, it simply calls the `define` function to create the module.

 ## ES module: ECMAScript 2015, or ES6 module